Value at Risk – VaR Methods

 - Identification of portfolio positions for calculation of Value at Risk

 - Identification of risk factors affecting valuation of positions.

 - Assignment of probabilities (or statistical distribution) to possible risk factors values.

 - Creation of pricing functions for positions as a function of values of risk factors.

 - Calculation of Value at Risk (VaR)

-Variance Covariance Approach for calculating Value at Risk
+Variance Covariance method for Value at Risk

-Mathematically, the difference lies in the method used to calculate the standard deviation (?).
+Mathematically, the difference lies in the method used to calculate the standard deviation.